kjaymiller/es-seattle-terry-stops/data_change_notes.md

 ### Modified
 ---
-* values of "-" have been marked as null and not imported.
 * `friskflag` and `arrestflag` mapped as booleans with `Y`/`N` translated as `true`/`false`

 ### Removed
 ---
-No Removals at this time
+* values of "-" have been marked as null and not imported.

 ### Notes